arvindag/Misc-Docs/GoLang.md

 *reduced* functionality.

 **Fifth**
-Finally, in rare cases we can safely ignore an error entirely like cleaning the tmp area.
+ and finally, in rare cases we can safely ignore an error entirely like cleaning the tmp area.

 ##### 5.5.
 Function Values
 Functions are *first-class values* in Go: like other values, function values have types,